10 Best Hot Desk Booking Software List

 - Your main user groups will likely be your office administrative staff, HR administrative staff, managers, team leads, and employees.

-- What is your budget?
 To evaluate cost, do a headcount of your existing workforce and a full tally of your desks and other bookable spaces.
-Since most hot desking solutions charge a fee per desk or per user, this will help you estimate your monthly costs proactively.
+Since most hot desking solutions charge a fee per desk or per user, this will help you estimate your monthly costs proactively.- It's crucial to determine a realistic budget for your new software up-front, so you don't waste time considering software that's out of your price range.

-- Key integrations to look for include digital calendars, internal communication tools like Slack or Microsoft Teams, and your HR management system.
+Clarify whether your new software will replace any existing tools or need to integrate with them.- Key integrations to look for include digital calendars, internal communication tools like Slack or Microsoft Teams, and your HR management system.

 - Does the new hot desk booking system satisfy your technical requirements?
 Consider the software selection alongside your existing workflows and systems.
 Evaluate what's working well, and any problem areas that need to be addressed.